infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 The answer may surprise you.
 It may be as fundamental as a thoughtful conversation.

-Having a caring conversation with the person at-risk can provide basic, life-saving assistance in their moment of need.
+Having a caring conversation with the person considering suicide can provide basic, life-saving assistance in their moment of need.
 With the proper knowledge and training, the ability to actively listen, and – above all – the desire to really help someone, any one of us can bring someone back from the precipice of a final, fateful decision.
 Simple in concept, a caring conversation, for most of us, is difficult to achieve.
 We must be willing to enter and sit in the person’s discomfort with them, and truly listen.

 A seminal study by Seiden (1978) looked at suicide attempters at the Golden Gate bridge in San Francisco from its opening in 1938 up to 1971.
 He found that 90% of attempters who were thwarted in their intentions—either by passersby, bridge patrols, or police—to die by suicide did not go on to attempt again, either at the Golden Gate, another bridge, or by some other means.
 The intervention of just one person was enough to snap them out of their constricted time and space mindset and out of their stasis of acute crisis.
-This caring intervention can refute deep-seated feelings of thwarted belongingness and can provide a lasting anchor for the person at risk in future: they are not alone and others do care if they live or die.
+This caring intervention can refute deep-seated feelings of thwarted belongingness and can provide a lasting anchor for the person considering suicide in future: they are not alone and others do care if they live or die.

 Another story involving a Golden Gate suicide was mentioned in a 2003 New Yorker article, Jumpers: The fatal grandeur of the Golden Gate Bridge, documenting suicides in the San Francisco Bay area (itself the inspiration for the documentary film, The Bridge).
 A San Francisco psychiatrist recounts a suicide note of a young male who died by jumping from the bridge.
 It stated, “If one person smiles at me, I will not jump” (Friend, 2003, p.6).
 Evidently, the man sought human connection so desperately.
 Unfortunately, no one acknowledged his presence on the bridge and no one smiled either.
 He jumped to his death.